kdraagyn/SAEDashboard/docs/docs/Setup_and_Use.md

 5. Now start editing gauges.py and widgetComiler.py to create custom gauges

 ##Install on Linux

+This install process is completely within the Linux terminal.
+You can use the download links above in the Windows installation process to download/unzip the files and then use the Linux terminal.s

 1. Install python3.4

 		sudo apt-get install python3.4